polotent/MorseBall/README.md

 ### Launch
 Start PascalABC.net and open the main file "MorseBall.pas" .
-There are 2 lenguages available: Russian and English.
+There are 2 languages available: Russian and English.
 You can switch between them in Options.

 ### Screenshots
 Screenshot 1